jecki/DHParser/documentation_src/Overview.rst

     >>> print(offset)
     0

-This is supplemented by a powerful markup-funciotn (:py:meth:`~nodetree.ContentMapping.markup`) to which the string position of the text to be marked up can be passed.
+This is supplemented by a powerful markup-function (:py:meth:`~nodetree.ContentMapping.markup`) to which the string position of the text to be marked up can be passed.
 No worries about tags lying in between::